Kiryas Joel, New York: Litigation

 The unusual lifestyle and growth pattern of Kiryas Joel has led to litigation on a number of fronts.
 In 1994, the Supreme Court ruled in the case of Board of Education of Kiryas Joel Village School District v.
-Grumet that the Kiryas Joel School District, which covered only the village, was designed in violation of the Establishment Clause of the 1st Amendment, because the design accommodated one group on the basis of religious affiliation.
+Grumet that the Kiryas Joel School District, which covered only the village, was designed in violation of the Establishment Clause of the First Amendment, because the design accommodated one group on the basis of religious affiliation.
 Subsequently, the New York State Legislature established a similar school district in the village that has passed legal muster.
 Further litigation has resulted over what entity should pay for the education of children with disabilities in Kiryas Joel, and over whether the community's boys must ride buses driven by women.
-In 2011, a case against the village was heard in federal district court; plaintiffs, asked for the village to be dissolved, said that Kiryas Joel is a theocracy whose existence violates the Establishment Clause of the First Amendment, where local government leaders abuse the laws, such as those for tax-exempt status, zoning, and sanitation, to favor members of their own sect and persecute other Orthodox Jews.
-They also said that the leaders commit vote fraud by intimidating dissident voters and busing in non-residents.

-The district served 217 students in the 2007-2008 school year, and 123 in 2008-2009, all of them under special education, according to NYSED documents.
+In 2011, a case (Kiryas Joel Alliance v.
+Village of Kiryas Joel) against the village was heard in federal district court; the plaintiffs, who were followers of competing factions of Satmar to Rebbe Aron Teitelbaum's, argued that the control of the village government by the Aronite faction's supporters was being abused to discriminate against them.
+The case was dismissed, and in 2012 the Second Circuit rejected their appeal of the dismissal.

 Education

 Most students go to private religious schools; in 2021 there were about 12,000 students attending them.
-In 2020 the area had almost 24 such schools.
+In 2020, the area had nearly two dozen such schools.
 In 1994 Kiryas Joel had 5,000 children in the K-12 level with the majority going to private yeshivas and about 200 going to the public special education school.

 The public Kiryas Joel School District has a school for special education students.
 Before 1985, special education students were taught by public school teachers in separate classes within yeshivas, and between 1985 and 1989 special education students were taught in Monroe–Woodbury Central School District facilities.
+In 2022–2023, the school district had a public school enrollment of 165 students.